 This app replaces the typical home screen layout with icons that are difficult to see, and allows the user to enlarge icons or even switch to a fully gesture based layout with no icons at all.
 No account is required to use it, and there are no ads.
 I have uploaded the theme for my home screen here so users can download it.
 Another cool function is a built in light filter that filters out blue lights that cause eye strain (read more about reducing eye strain with technology here).
-I use a gray tint for my phone display and it helps me greatly, without being distracting for other people who may borrow my phone.
+I use a gray tint for my phone display and it helps me greatly, without it being distracting for other people who may borrow my phone.
 The entire app is free, and always will be.
-It is the first thing I download when I get a new phone as I have used this app for four years.
+There’s no ads either.
+It is the first thing I download when I get a new phone, as I have used this app for five years and can’t imagine going without it.
 Get it here.

 Thumb Dialer by welldonecom

 This is a gesture based dialer.
 To set it up, the user chooses a gesture and assigns a phone number to it.
 For example, by swiping from left to right on the top of my screen, I can call my family’s landline number.
 It can support up to twelve phone numbers with the presets, and after the initial set up, it can be used without looking down at the screen.
-It costs $1.37, but I have been using it for over five years and never had a problem with it.
+There are options for sound feedback and for the numbers to be read out loud before completing the call, making it accessible for people with blindness or very limited vision, but I prefer to turn these effects off because I can see the large print.
+It costs $1.37 and is worth every penny.
 Get it here.

 Big Font by Sam Lu

 When the largest font on the system font isn’t big enough, this app can increase the font size by up to 250% for free, and up to 1000% for $3.
-I set my system font to the largest, high contrast version of the system font (learn how to do that here), and then use this app to increase it by 250%.
-I have never felt a need to have it larger than that.
-One downside is that I can’t see the clock in the top status bar on my phone, however that does not bother me because I can’t see it with the smaller font.
+I set my system font to the largest, high contrast version of the system font (learn how to do that here), and then use this app to increase the text size by an additional 250%.
+I have never felt a need to have it larger than that, though users with significant vision loss or small text on their phone will benefit from this.
+One downside is that I can’t see the clock in the top status bar on my phone, however that does not bother me because I can’t see it with the smaller font anyway.
 I have used this app for four years and never had any issues with it.
 Get it here,

 Mood Messenger by caLea

-While the Big Font app makes it possible to use the messaging app that came with my phone, I prefer to use this well designed messaging app.
+While the Big Font app makes it possible to use the messaging app that came with my phone, I prefer to use this well designed messaging app instead.
 It displays texts on a dark background when night mode is enabled, a setting I recommend enabling whenever possible.
 The user can also choose custom colors as the message background- I chose teal and orange.
-Different fonts for the messages are also available- I chose a bold weighted font that I can easily read.
-This app is free and also integrates well with the built in screen reader.
+Different fonts for the messages are also available, including bold weighted dyslexia-friendly fonts.
+This app is free, has no in-app purchases, and also integrates well with the built in Android screen reader.
 Get it here.

 a.i Type by a.i

-So for less than $10, you can have any Android phone you want and have it be accessible for someone who has low vision or who has difficulty using a standard smartphone.
-For more on choosing a smartphone, read this post on choosing a phone with photosensitivity.
+For less than $10, you can have any Android phone you want and have it be accessible for someone who has low vision, blindness, print disabilities, seniors, or anyone who wants a phone that they don’t need their reading glasses to use.